samiemostafavi/autoran/docs/kernel_and_power.md

             GRUB_CMDLINE_LINUX_DEFAULT="quiet intel_pstate=disable processor.max_cstate=1 intel_idle.max_cstate=0 idle=poll"
             sudo update-grub

-Append "blacklist intel_powerclamp" to the end of /etc/modprobe.d/blacklist.conf, to blacklist the intel_powerclamp" module.
+Append `blacklist intel_powerclamp` to the end of `/etc/modprobe.d/blacklist.conf`, to blacklist the `intel_powerclamp` module.
 If the file does not exist, create one, and add the line into it.

 ## Turn off hyperthreading